ThunderFly-aerospace/TFUNIPAYLOAD01/README.md

 This function enables sending tunnel data to autopilot.
 It takes the following as its arguments:
  * data in uint8_t [127] format
  * data length
- * data type (every payload or a type of logged data will have its ID - každý payload nebo typ logovaných dat bude mít své ID - na tom je potřeba se kooperativně domluvit, viz tabulka typů paylouadů výše - slouží pro snadné rozlišení různých snímačů.
+ * data type (every type of logged data will have its ID - it serves for easy differentiation of different sensors
- * Cílové sysid
+ * target sysid
- * Cílové compid
+ * target compid

-Pokud je potřeba data pouze logovat, tak cílové sysid a compid musí odpovídat adrese autopilota.
-Ta obvykle je `sysid: 1, compid: 1`.
-Pokud je potřeba data logovat a posílat do GCS, je nutné nastavit broadcast.
-Takže `sysid: 1, compid: 0` nebo dokonce `sysid: 0, compid: 0`.
+If the data only needs to be logged, the target sysid and compid must match the autopilot’s address, which is usually `sysid: 1, compid: 1`.
+If the data has to be logged and sent to GCS, broadcast must be set: `sysid: 1, compid: 0` nebo dokonce `sysid: 0, compid: 0`.

-Autopilot má pouze omezené množství paměti (SDkarta).
-Proto je důležité zajistit na straně payloadu, že nedojde k jejímu  zaplnění v průběhu letu.
-Alternativně lze v autopilotu nastavit maximální bandwidth na MAVLink rozhraní.
-Není vyzkoušeno, co se stane při překročení nastavené úrovně [2021/09].
+The autopilot only has a limited amount of memory (SDcard) and it is therefore necessary to ensure, on the payload’s side, that it does not fill up during the flight.
+Alternatively, a maximum bandwidth on MAVLink interface can be set in the autopilot.
+It is not tested what happens when the level set is exceeded[2021/09].

 ## Autopilot configuration

-V PX4 firmware autopilota je potřeba správně nastavit následující parametry.
-MAV_1_FORWARD a další se zobrazí až po nastavení parametru MAV_1_CONFIG a rebootování PX4.
+In the autopilot’s PX4 firmware, it is necessary to correctly set the following parameters (MAV_1_FORWARD and others will be visible only after setting the parameter MAV_1_CONFIG and rebooting the PX4):

 |     Parametr    | Hodnota | Popis |
 |-----------------|-----------|------|